ipfs/ipfs-blog/src/_blog/2023-ipfs-thing-recap-content-routing.md

 It's great to see the IPFS community coming together and celebrating the latest advancements in the field.
 A big thank you to all who attended the track at Brussels and to the speakers who presented and helped generate questions.
 Last but not least, a massive shout-out to the community that tirelessly drives the vision (a better web for all) forward. 🙇

-And there's more to look forward to!
-The dates for [IPFS Camp 2023](https://lu.ma/ipfscamp23-prereg) in Bangalore, India have already been announced for early November.
-It's never too early to start preparing your talks and presentations. 😊

 See you on the decentralised web! ✊